 To combat this problem, we’ve created several cloud-based event monitors to keep you up to speed on what’s going on in your cloud configurations.
 We monitor Azure, Microsoft 365, and AWS at a high level so you can view and address monitoring problems instantly.

 Microsoft 365 monitoring requires special attention to detail when it comes to licenses.
 FrameFlow helps you make sure that the number of licenses available to you is not too many or too few.
 This helps optimize your end-of-month bill.

 It's also important to monitor overall service status to make sure smaller problems don't become big ones.

 We have event monitors to cover every Microsoft 365 monitoring need.
 Read more below.Microsoft 365 Monitoring

 FrameFlow also supports Microsoft Azure.
 We offer event monitors that keep track of Azure spending as well as a monitor that detects and auto-onboards new Azure instances.
 To read more in-depth about each of them, click below.More on Azure Monitoring

 Our arsenal of AWS monitors will help you keep aspects of AWS like billing, EC2 metrics, CloudWatch services, and more in check.
 Click below to learn what FrameFlow can do for your Amazon Web Services.AWS Monitoring Solutions

-FrameFlow makes it easy for you to keep on top of cloud service availability and license management.
-It only takes about five minutes to install FrameFlow and set up Office 365 monitoring, so download our free trial and get started now.Try FrameFlow Now
+FrameFlow makes it easy for you to keep on top of hundreds of different metrics.
+We have an event monitor for every occasion and we encourage user feedback to drive our product in new directions.
+It only takes about five minutes to install FrameFlow and set up your first event monitor, so download our free trial and get started now.Try FrameFlow Now